Patr1ckCam3gu1ng/Elevator.ControlSystem/README.md

 ---
 ## Features
-- **CQRS Design Pattern**: Separates the responsibility of commands and queries, ensuring clear segregation of concerns.
+- CQRS Design Pattern: Separates the responsibility of commands and queries, ensuring clear segregation of concerns.
-- **Serilog Logging**: Provides detailed logging information for monitoring and debugging.
+- Serilog Logging: Provides detailed logging information for monitoring and debugging.
-- **Continuous Status Updates**: Regularly displays the status of each elevator, including current floor and pending requests.

 - Generates random calls for the elevator on floors throughout the building.
 - Moves elevators to pick up passengers and disembark them.
 - Ensures an "up" elevator keeps going up until it has no more passengers and the same for a "down" elevator.